theupdateframework/specification/tuf-spec.md

   : <dfn for="root">KEYID</dfn>
   ::
-    The KEYID MUST be correct for the specified KEY.
-Clients MUST calculate each KEYID to verify this is correct for the associated key.
-Clients MUST ensure that for any KEYID represented in this key list and in other files, only one unique key has that KEYID.
+    A <a for="role">KEYID</a>, which MUST be correct for the specified KEY.
+    Clients MUST calculate each <a for="role">KEYID</a> to verify this is correct for the associated key.
+Clients MUST ensure that for any
+    <a for="role">KEYID</a> represented in this key list and in other files,
+    only one unique key has that <a for="role">KEYID</a>.

   : <dfn>THRESHOLD</dfn>
   ::
-    The THRESHOLD for a role is an integer of the number of keys of that role whose signatures are required in order to consider a file as being properly signed by that role.
+    An integer number of keys of that role whose signatures are required in order to consider a file as being properly signed by that role.

 <div class='example' id='example-root.json'>
 A <a>root.json</a> example file: